The Bifurcation Point

 The existing policy instruments made the problem worse.
 Costa Rica's first reforestation incentives, created in 1979, offered $2,000-per-hectare tax deductions to landowners who planted trees.
 In practice, big companies clearcut native forest, sold the timber, and then collected the tax subsidy for replanting with exotic monocultures.
 "When you really look at it, it was a racket," Umaña said.
 "Big companies could cut down trees and replace them with monocultures and collect the tax write off."
 The incentive system was paying people to destroy biodiversity-rich native forest and replace it with plantations.

 Umaña reversed the logic.
 He shifted 80 percent of incentive allocation to the protection of existing forests, leaving only 20 percent for reforestation.
-The centerpiece of this restructuring was the Certificado de Abono Forestal (CAF), a negotiable bearer security tradeable on the National Stock Exchange, usable for tax payments, or convertible to cash.
-It was created under Forest Law 7032 of 1986, giving forest protection a financial instrument for the first time.
-Subsequent variants followed: the CAFA for upfront reforestation funding in 1988, the CAFMA for sustainable timber extraction in 1993, and the CPB (Certificado para la Protección del Bosque) in 1995, which paid approximately $50 per hectare per year to landowners who conserved their forest.
+The centerpiece was the Certificado de Abono Forestal (CAF), created under Forest Law 7032 of 1986: a negotiable bearer security tradeable on the National Stock Exchange, usable for tax payments, or convertible to cash.
+It gave forest protection a financial instrument for the first time.
+Subsequent variants adapted the concept: the CAFA (1988) for upfront reforestation funding, the CAFMA (1993) for sustainable timber extraction, and the CPB (1995), which paid approximately $50 per hectare per year to landowners who conserved their forest.
 The CPB was the direct precursor to what the world would come to know as Payment for Ecosystem Services.

 The next step in this evolution was not Umaña's directly.
-René Castro Salazar, who served as environment minister from 1994 to 1998 under President José María Figueres, built the legislative coalition to pass Forest Law 7575 in 1996.
+René Castro Salazar, environment minister from 1994 to 1998 under President José María Figueres, built the legislative coalition to pass Forest Law 7575 in 1996.
 That law recognized four environmental services provided by forests: greenhouse gas mitigation, hydrological services, biodiversity conservation, and scenic beauty.
 It earmarked one-third of the selective tax on fossil fuel consumption for FONAFIFO, the National Forestry Finance Fund, generating approximately $10 million per year.
-The first PSA contracts were issued in 1997, paying landowners to keep their forests standing.
+The first PSA contracts were issued in 1997.

-There is an irony in the origins of PES that Umaña himself appreciates.
+There is an irony in the origins of PES that reveals something about Umaña's instinct for institutional strategy.
 In 1995, the World Bank's third Structural Adjustment Loan to Costa Rica required eliminating forestry subsidies.
 The concept of "payment for ecosystem services" provided the Ministry of Finance with a way to continue conservation payments without calling them subsidies.
-The reframing was strategic: what the World Bank required Costa Rica to abolish, Costa Rica simply renamed.
+What the World Bank required Costa Rica to abolish, Costa Rica renamed.
 Umaña has written that "the policies we implemented set the basis for what later became known as Payment for Ecosystem Services."
 His 2024 Royal Society paper goes further, noting that the Dutch debt-swap money "financed the transition to the payment for ecosystem services system."

 Trading Debt for Trees

 The idea of debt-for-nature swaps originated with Thomas Lovejoy, then vice-president of the World Wildlife Fund, in the early 1980s.
-The concept was straightforward: developing countries held foreign debt they could not repay, and that debt traded on secondary markets at steep discounts.
-If a conservation organization purchased that discounted debt and forgave it in exchange for environmental commitments, the country would reduce its obligations while funding conservation.
-A small deal had been tested in Bolivia, but no country had built a systematic program around the mechanism.
+Developing countries held foreign debt they could not repay, and that debt traded on secondary markets at steep discounts.
+If a conservation organization purchased the discounted debt and forgave it in exchange for environmental commitments, both sides gained.
+A small deal had been tested in Bolivia in 1987, a $650,000 arrangement brokered by Conservation International.
+Costa Rica, under Umaña, became the first country to build a systematic national program around the mechanism.

-Costa Rica became the first.
 Umaña proposed the mechanism to the Dutch government, which approved a $5 million program focused entirely on forestry.
-The swap generated $9 million in local currency bonds and financed the conservation of 13,000 hectares of forest.
-Umaña personally co-managed the resulting Forestry Development Fund with the Dutch Ambassador.
-When President Arias received the Nobel Peace Prize in 1987, the international attention made it easier to bring other countries on board.
-At the 1988 IUCN General Assembly in San José, where Prince Philip visited for two weeks, Sweden and the Netherlands purchased $100 million in face value of Costa Rican debt.
-USAID added $56 million through the Tropical Forestry Conservation Fund.
+Rabobank purchased $33 million in face value of Costa Rican commercial debt at 14 to 17 percent of face value.
+The Central Bank exchanged this for $9 million in local currency bonds.
+The resulting Forestry Development Fund, which Umaña personally co-managed with the Dutch Ambassador, financed the conservation of 13,000 hectares of forest.
+When President Arias received the Nobel Peace Prize in 1987, the international attention made it easier to bring other partners on board.
+The program was formally unveiled at the 1988 IUCN General Assembly in San José, where Prince Philip visited for two weeks.
+USAID eventually added $56 million through the Tropical Forestry Conservation Fund.
+Costa Rica became the most active country with debt-for-nature programs, retiring over $68 million in face value of debt before halting the swaps at the end of 1989 due to potential macroeconomic impacts.

 Selling Nature to Save It